-The Auckland Queen Street campus and the Tauranga Durham Street campus are located conveniently in each of the cities Central Business District (CBD), the hub of student and big city activity.
-The buildings are modern and well-appointed.
+The Tauranga Durham Street campus is located conveniently in the Central Business District (CBD), the hub of student and big city activity.
+The building is modern and well-appointed.
 You’ll enjoy hanging out in the student lounge between classes, where you’ll have access to computers and free wireless internet throughout the building.

 Tauranga Durham Street Campus

 Tauranga is situated in the Bay of Plenty and is about three hours drive South East of Auckland and is the fastest growing city in New Zealand.

 It has the largest port in the country, so the harbour is the hub of activity and of course jobs.